All Episodes

 Don't want to go there.

-Well, that's what it says here.
+That's what it says here.

-Uh Michelle Obama is uh is going to appear at the World Trade Center, and uh Obama himself is going to appear at the Pentagon.
+Michelle Obama is going to appear at the World Trade Center.

 During my absence, I was nevertheless mentioned.

-The staff has sent me sound bites mentioning my name when I was gone, and I haven't heard these.
+The staff has sent me soundbites mentioning my name when I was gone, and I haven't heard these.

-We're gonna listen to them together.
+We're going to listen to them together.

-And Gregory said, hey Fluff, who's the leader of the Republican Party right now?
+And Gregory said, hey, Fluff, who's the leader of the Republican Party right now?

 Who would you say?